-You can also take part in a volunteer program to clean and weigh fresh bamboo, feed the pandas, clean the panda enclosures, collect and weigh the pandas’ feces, etc. if you want to spent time in close proximity to the pandas.
+You can also take part in a volunteer program to clean and weigh fresh bamboo, clean the panda enclosures, and collect and weigh the pandas' feces, etc. if you want to spent time in close proximity to the pandas.
 (This activity needs to be arranged with a travel agency like us.)

 See the Leshan Giant Buddha in Leshan

 The Leshan Giant Buddha is the biggest stone carved seated Buddha in the world.
 It is 71 meters (233 feet) high, located east of Leshan City, Sichuan Province, at the confluence of three rivers: the Min, the Qingyi, and the Dadu.
 It is the largest carved single stone Maitreya Buddha, and the tallest pre-modern statue in the world.

 The Leshan Giant Buddha is said to have been built for calming the turbulent waters that plagued the passing boats.
 Begun in the year 713 in the Tang Dynasty, and finished in the year 803, the statue took artists 90 years to carve.
 During these years, thousands of artists and workers gave their efforts and wisdom to the project.
 As the biggest carved stone Buddha in the world, the Giant Buddha is featured in many poems, songs, and stories.
 You can visit it on a boat or climb to the steps under, it to have a close up look.

 There can be big crowds on the steps under the Buddha, so come earlier to have solitude with the statue.